 3/4 cup (175 mL) chopped parsley

-In large pan, melt butter with oil on medium heat.
-Add onions and 1 tsp (5 mL) salt.
+In large pan, melt Niter Kibbeh on medium heat.
+Add onion and 1 tsp (5 mL) salt.
 Cook, stirring often, 5 minutes, or until starting to turn golden.
-(Do not brown.)
-Stir in garlic, ginger and berbere 30 seconds.
-Stir in cabbage, carrots and potatoes 30 seconds.
-Add water or stock.
-Add 1 tsp (5 mL) salt.
-Stir 1 minute, or until vegetables are coated.
-When liquid comes to boil, cover and reduce heat to low.
-Cook, stirring occasionally, 30 minutes, or until vegetables are tender but not mushy.
+Stir in garlic, ginger and 4 tsp (20 mL) berbere 30 seconds.
+Stir in cabbage and carrots 30 seconds, or until coated.
+Add stock and 1 tsp (5 mL) salt.
+When stock comes to boil, cover and reduce heat to medium-low.
+Simmer, stirring occasionally, 15 minutes, or until cabbage is softened.
+Stir in potatoes.
+Cover.
+Simmer 15 minutes, or until vegetables are tender but not mushy.

 Remove from heat.
-Uncover and let sit 10 minutes, or until slightly thickened.
 Stir in parsley.
 Adjust salt.
 Adjust berbere.

-Shopping Cart: For this recipe, buy yellow-flesh potatoes or waxy red/white potatoes, which hold their shape well in stews.
-Avoid russets, which are dry and tend to fall apart.
+Shopping Cart: For this recipe, buy waxy red potatoes, which hold their shape well in stews.
+Avoid starchy russets, which will fall apart.
+You will need about half a small head of cabbage.

 B is for Berbere: This is the signature spice blend of Ethiopia.
 It may include ground red chili, garlic, ginger, ajwain and fenugreek, and comes in the form of a paste or a dry seasoning.
 I use the latter.
 Berbere is also called awaze.
 Spice shops and Africentric grocery stores sell it.
 When a stew is made with berbere, it is called a wat.
 When made with a mixture of warm spices, including nutmeg and cardamom, it is called an alecha.

 I is for Injera: No Ethiopian meal is complete without this big, round, spongy, sourdough flatbread made with teff flour.
 Traditionally, diners tear off pieces of warm injera to scoop up stew, in place of cutlery.

 Make-Ahead: Like other stews, Tikil Gomen tastes best the next day.